Haseeeb1/learn60/README.md

 DAY 5:Started a book==>( The Road to learn react by robin weiruch )for learning react

 DAY 6: Completed half of the book. i will give you some important terms and what they mean in my evernote file.

+DAY 7: made a twitter clone by using knowledge from the book and a youtube tutorial.=> Here's the link https://youtu.be/rJjaqSTzOxI